-- 1. Go to REVS, select the "Experiential Learning" module, select "+New Experience" then enter "Externship" for experiential learning type, then complete application as directed; - The Externship Director will review for approval. - Placements/Field Supervisors who have not participated in the Program must first be approved.
+- 1. Go to REVS, select the "Experiential Learning" module, select "+New Experience" select the type of Externship for which you are applying, then complete the application as directed; - The Externship Director will review for approval. - Placements/Field Supervisors who have not participated in the Program must first be approved.
 See Supervisor Eligibility and Supervisor Application.
-The new placement must return the Field Placement Questionniare to the Externship Director who, upon receipt. will call the field supervisor to discuss and approve as appropriate. - 2.
+The new placement must return the Field Placement Questionnaire to the Externship Director who, upon receipt. will call the field supervisor to discuss and approve as appropriate. - 2.
 Once student & placement are approved, you'll receive an email confirming approval and instructions for finalizing your placement.
 This will include return of the Memorandum of Understanding signed by student and the field supervisor to the Externship Director. - 3.
 The Externship Director will register students upon return of the MOU; students cannot self-enroll.
-Applications submitted late are accepted only on a case by case basis.
+Applications submitted late are accepted only on a case-by-case basis.

-Residency Externship Program: Semester -In Practice
+Residency Externship Program: Semester -In

-1. General information
+Practice 1.
+General information